-For TEOAEs a peak equivalent stimulus level of 84dBSPL has been extensively used in controlled screening trials and found to detect mild losses at least as effectively as AABR used with 35dBHL.
+• For TEOAEs a peak equivalent stimulus level of 84dBSPL has been extensively tested in controlled screening trials and found to detect mild losses.
+This level is currently adopted by major infant screening programs, as the initial screen, followed up by AABR screening at either 35 or 40dBHL.